benfugate/hide-episode-spoilers/README.md

 # hide-episode-spoilers

-Modified JBOPS `hide_episode_spoilers.py` script to fit my needs.
+Modified JBOPS `hide_episode_spoilers.py` script to fit my needs for actively hiding spoilers

-This project expects this project to be located in `/home/pi/Documents/Tautulli/`.
-If it is going to be in another location, some of the Docker statements will need be modified.
+---

+Setup:
+- Put your smb media mount location in `config/plex_server_ip`
+- Put your smb mount credentials in `config/.smbcredentials`

+---

 Usage:
-- Build the container with `docker build . -t tautulli`
+- Build the container with `docker build --build-arg media_mount_location=$(sed '1q;d' config/media_mount_location) -t tautulli .`
 - Run with `docker run -d --restart always -v $PWD/config/:/config --name tautulli --privileged --network host tautulli`

-> `update_tautulli.sh` can also be used to start the container from scratch
+> `update_tautulli.sh` can also be used to start the container for the first time

-If current config is wiped, then notification triggers will have to be set up again...

-Example config:
+Your own posters can be added to `config/scripts/JBOPS/utility/posters/`

+---

+Example Tautulli config to replace episode art with anti-spoiler art...

 > Script timeout: 0
 >
 > Triggers: Recently added